-- Write the date and time the milk was pumped on each container of milk.
-Avoid touching the inside of the cap and collection bottle. - Use separate, sterile storage container for each pumping session.
+- Write the date and time the milk was pumped on a baby label and place it on each container of milk.
+Avoid touching the inside of the cap and collection bottle.
+Obtain more labels from your baby's nurse as needed. - Use separate, sterile storage container for each pumping session.
 Do not combine milk from several pumpings in one container.
 Collect milk in small volumes to avoid wasting any thawed breastmilk.
-The containers will hold 2-3 ounces of milk. - After discharge, you will need to purchase containers made for milk storage.
+The containers will hold 2-3 ounces of milk. - Containers, caps and labels will be provided while you are in the hospital.
+After discharge, you will need to purchase containers made for milk storage.
 Avoid sandwich bags or thin disposable feeding bottle liners that can split when frozen.
-Glass or hard plastic BPA-free containers with leakproof lids or breastmilk freezer bags can be used.
+Glass or hard plastic BPA-free containers with leak-proof lids or breastmilk freezer bags can be used.